-Websites with slow load times are frustrating for users, and hurt website rankings, too.There are various reasons websites may load slowly, from bad optimization to low quality web hosting.The problem with websites that load too slowly is that people don’t want to take the time to wait for the site to load, and if they have to wait even a few seconds they are likely to abandon the website and not return.
+Websites with slow page load times are frustrating for users, and hurt website rankings, too.There are various reasons websites may load slowly, from bad optimization to low quality web hosting.The problem with websites that load too slowly is that people don’t want to take the time to wait for the site to load, and if they have to wait even a few seconds they are likely to abandon the website and not return.

 This is the reason why the speed of your website has an effect on your sales.
 According to surveys done by Akamai and Gomez.com, almost half of all web users want to see a site load in 2 seconds or less – and even tend to leave the site if it doesn’t load in three seconds.
 In addition, 44 percent of people say they would tell a friend if they had a poor online shopping experience.